CEE Student Organizations

 The purpose of this international, professional society is to inform young women, their parents, school counselors and the public of the opportunities available to women in engineering.
 A major function of the organization is to facilitate contact between students and women engineers and to give women in the college an opportunity to meet and interact with their peers and professional engineers.

-Structural Engineering Association of Nebraska (SEAoN)
+Structural Engineering Student Association (SESA)